pdefusco/CAI_Inf_Service_Articles/hybrid-ai/README.md

 * AWS Credentials: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN.
 * Ability to generate CDP Credentials for your user in each environment: CDP_ACCESS_KEY_ID and CDP_PRIVATE_KEY.
-* Ranger and IDBroker Mappings for User and AI Registries in each environment.
+* Ranger and IDBroker Mapping configurations for User and AI Registries in each environment.

 ### Step by Step Tutorial

 All artifacts are included in this Git repository under the ```hybrid-ai``` folder.
 You can clone or fork it as needed. https://github.com/pdefusco/CAI_Inf_Service_Articles.git

 ### Cloudera AI on AWS